zhouyl/flowblade/docs/components/data-display/timeline.md

 # Timeline

 Timeline component for displaying chronological events in a vertical layout.
 Timeline provides a flexible way to display events with support for various sizes and colors.
+Perfect for event timelines, process flows, and chronological displays.

 ## Basic Usage